samuelepedrazzi/Assignment3_RT1/README.md

 Rviz (a 3D visualizer for the Robot Operating System (ROS) framework) and Gazebo (an open-source 3D Robotics simulator) appear on the screen as soon as the simulator starts:
 Thanks to its sensors, the robot can see what's going on in the world around it.
-The full environment that can be explored

 ROS creates the environment described in the __world__ folder's file 'house.world.'

-The robot moves in the environment in the figure (Gazebo view):
+The robot moves in the ambience in the figure (Gazebo view):

 <p align="center">